dcmwijaya/IBMAETER/README.md

 | 4 | Merdin Risalul Abrori, S.Kom. |
 | 5 | Arista Pratama, S.Kom., M.Kom. |
 | 6 | Lugito Michael Imanuel Prasetya, S.Kom. |

 <br><br>

+## Disclaimer
+This application has been created by including third-party sources.
+Third parties here are service providers, whose services are in the form of libraries, frameworks, and others.
+I thank you very much for the service.
+It has proven to be very helpful and implementable.

+<br><br>